February 06, 2024

 Laurel Road will not authorize and pay overdrafts for the following types of transactions unless you ask us to.

 We can’t guarantee we will authorize and pay every type of transaction, so you may be declined for the above types of transactions.
-And, if an item is returned unpaid, your account may be charged a non-sufficient funds (NSF) fee.

 If you choose to decline the Overdraft Services, ATM transactions and everyday debit card transactions that would cause your account to be overdrawn will typically be declined.
 However, overdrafts may still be paid at our discretion on checks, automatic bill payments and recurring debit card transactions.